The Brief (The Problem)

 I’m not going to sugarcoat it—when you run a production of this scale, you don't have the luxury of just sitting in the director's chair.
 You have to bridge the gap between creative vision and on-the-ground reality.

-The Logistics: I architected the production estimates, managed the complex administrative load, navigated specialized stunt insurance for the picture cars, and locked down the locations to keep us moving fast and in the black.
+The Logistics: Entering pre-production in late 2024, I architected the estimates, managed the complex administrative load, navigated specialized stunt insurance for the picture cars, and locked down the locations to keep us moving fast and in the black.

 The Floor: When you're managing a 30-person crew across multiple company lines and locations, bottlenecks happen.
 When the schedule got tight and we needed to move faster, I stepped in directly to run the floor, wrangle the crew, and keep momentum high.

-We delivered the entire package on time, but the only thing that actually matters in this business is the bottom line.
-Despite the challenging 2025 economy, this campaign acted as a massive digital growth engine for E3.
+We delivered the entire package on time for the 2025 rollout, feeding a massive national media buy.
+But the only thing that actually matters in this business is the bottom line.
+Per client-reported retail data, this campaign acted as a massive growth engine for E3:

-The Bottom Line: The agency gave me a massive shot list and a highly specific vision.
-I managed the chaos, protected the brand's visual identity, and turned that creative vision into measurable ROI.
+The Bottom Line: The agency handed me a massive national broadcast footprint and a highly specific vision.
+I managed the chaos, protected the brand's visual identity, and turned that creative into measurable, client-verified ROI.

 Broadcast Analytics & Media Valuation